top of page

 Why Brain-First Habits

-I like to begin with the brain.
-Not because it controls every system, but because it integrates signals from across the body and turns them into behavior.
+We begin with the brain, not because it controls every system, but because it integrates signals from across the body and turns them into behavior.

 Present You and Future You